 MPhil in Conservation Leadership

-As part of the Cambridge Conservation Initiative’s strategic vision for addressing global environmental challenges, the University of Cambridge and its partners have developed a unique interdisciplinary Masters in Conservation Leadership Programme.
+As part of the Cambridge Conservation Initiative’s strategic vision for addressing global environmental challenges, the University of Cambridge together with the other CCI partners have developed a unique interdisciplinary Masters in Conservation Leadership.

 The Cambridge Masters in Conservation Leadership welcomed its first students in October 2010.
 The outcomes of the course are twofold: